Travel Cards & Oyster Cards in London

 - At TFL Visitor Centres

-- Touchscreen machines located on the Underground, DLR and at selected London Overground Stations and National Railway stations.
+- Touchscreen machines are located on the Underground, DLR and at selected London Overground Stations and National Railway stations.

 - At terminals for Emirates Air Lines